Tag Archives: kayaking in southern france

 twistarn4

 The £350 T2 could actually be a good lightweight alternative to the 60cm longer 410C (later the Solar 2) which at the time costs £200 more (in the UK), as it still has a useful length for a solo touring paddler.
 Problem is, using just the back seat tips the weight back and the bow up unless there’s a hefty counterbalancing load on the front.
 The boat paddles OK like this and probably turns quicker, but yawed more than my packraft so seemed slower and just looked wrong.
-For a while Robin knelt canoe-style which looked more balanced but isn’t a really a sustainable way of paddling without a bench. the post 2018 models have a third pair of D-rings in the middle to position a solo seat in the right place.
+For a while Robin knelt canoe-style which looked more balanced but isn’t a really a sustainable way of paddling without a bench.
+The post 2018 models have a third pair of D-rings in the middle to position a solo seat in the right place.

 twistarn3